1948 Arab–Israeli War: Other Arab states

 King Farouk of Egypt was anxious to prevent Abdullah from being seen as the main champion of the Arab world in Palestine, which he feared might damage his own leadership aspirations of the Arab world.
-In addition, Farouk wished to annexe all of southern Palestine to Egypt.
-According to Gamal Abdel Nasser the Egyptian army first communique described the Palestine operations as a merely punitive expedition against the Zionist "gangs", using a term frequent in Haganah reports of Palestinian fighters.
+In addition, Farouk wished to annex all of southern Palestine to Egypt.
+According to Gamal Abdel Nasser the Egyptian Ministry of Defence's first communique describe the Palestine operations as a merely punitive expedition against the Zionist "gangs", using a term frequent in Haganah reports of Palestinian fighters.
 According to a 2019 study, "senior British intelligence, military officers and diplomats in Cairo were deeply involved in a covert scheme to drive the King to participate in the Arab states' war coalition against Israel."
 These intelligence officers acted without the approval or knowledge of the British government.

 Nuri as-Said, the strongman of Iraq, had ambitions for bringing the entire Fertile Crescent under Iraqi leadership.
 Both Syria and Lebanon wished to take certain areas of northern Palestine.

 One result of the ambitions of the various Arab leaders was a distrust of all the Palestinian leaders who wished to set up a Palestinian state, and a mutual distrust of each other.
 Co-operation was to be very poor during the war between the various Palestinian factions and the Arab armies.